CONCORD, N.H. -- An invasive beetle that has beleaguered 18 other states including Massachusetts and Connecticut might now be in New Hampshire.

 Merrill said once the larvae Siegert found are confirmed to be ash borer, the state will conduct a survey to determine the extent of its presence.
 The next likely step is quarantine to prevent the removal of ash logs and firewood from a designated area in the hopes of slowing the pests spread.
 If unchecked, the beetle can devastate ash tree populations, damaging forests.

 Ash has a wide variety of uses from flooring and furniture to hockey sticks and baseball bats.
-It’s also preferred firewood according to Jason Stock with the New Hampshire Timberland Association.

 "This is going to be a big problem," he said, "A quarantine will add costs and complicate doing business."